FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 ![image.png](<./attachments/e28ec15bb537c9b7-image.png>)

-open the terminal and ensure you are in the `nexusvalidation` folder.
+Open the terminal and ensure you are in the `nexusvalidation` folder.

-clone the github repository (= download the files of the software).
+Clone the github repository (= download the files of the software).

 ```
 git clone https://github.com/nexusformat/cnxvalidate.git